 click here if you want to read more about "Not Just a Job" or view it and see if you want to order the DVD or streaming rights.

+This two part documentary video includes four full one hour examples of career counseling.
 The first documentary video to explore career counseling as practiced in the field.
 The film features four prominent career counselors as each conducts a session with the same client.
 Part One is with Howard Figler author of the Job Search Handbook and Priscilla Claman of Career Strategies, a firm working with primarily corporate clients.
 Part two is with Acy Jackson, Director of Career Placement at Colgate University and Barbara Sher, career counselor and author of the best selling Wishcraft: How to Get What You Really Want.

 "Life's Work' is excellent.
 It demonstrates four clearly delineated career counseling styles by gifted counselors working with an interesting and motivated client.
 This series will surely be a treasure for years to come."